Mariette Lydis: Career

 Mariette Lydis started her art career as a young self-taught artist who got her start in the art world after traveling to France with Bontempelli in 1925, where she entered the art circles of Paris.
 Soon she developed a reputation as a talented painter and illustrator.
 Her first recorded illustration was that of The Cloak of Dreams by Béla Balázs.
 Additionally, Lydis illustrated Le Petit Jésus by Joseph Delteil.
 Later “she became a member of the Salon d’Autonne and held a solo exhibit at the Galerie Bernheim” and continued to illustrate books by many authors including Henry de Montherlant, Paul Valéry, Pierre Louÿs, Paul Verlaine, and Jules Supervielle.
 These works cemented her as an up-and-coming avant-garde artist and gave her name recognition for her future works.
 During World War II, Mariette Lydis fled Paris and, unable to exhibit her work, had a gap period where she prepared an exhibit intended to be held in Buenos Aires.
 She ended up staying in Buenos Aires for the majority of the 1940s, working with her then-husband Giuseppe Govone to publish some of her works, including Le Trefle a Quatre Feuilles: Ou La Clef Du Bonheur.
 In 1948 Mariette returned to France and worked under many French publishers and illustrated works for Guy de Maupassant, Colette, Baudelaire, Rimbaud, Bella Moerel and Henry James.
 Lydis eventually returned to Buenos Aires due to the political tension of The Cold War and continued to publish art there until her death on April 26, 1970.
-During her career she had two prominent artist phases, her first being a darker sadder period where she concentrated on portraying poor people, the old men, the dispossessed, the criminals, and the sick.
-Later on in her life, her work became brighter and she began drawing and painting more women, adolescents, and young children's.
+During her career she had two prominent artistic phases, her first being a darker, sadder period during which she concentrated on portraying poor people, the old men, the dispossessed, the criminals, and the sick.
+Later on in her life, her work became brighter and she began drawing and painting more women, adolescents, and young children.
 Throughout her career she was influenced by the Japanese artist Tsuguharu Fourjita.

 Along with her illustrations, Lydis was known for her lithographic depictions celebrating lesbian and bisexual relationships.
 She illustrated women in the active-passive heterosexual relationship stereotype by portraying one woman with slightly masculine-looking features.
 Critics of her work in this style often described the illustrations as "perverse" and compared her work to Tamara de Lempicka, a female Polish painter.
 Joseph Delteil was one of these frequent critics.

 Before she died, she donated her work to the Museo Sívori in Buenos Aires.

 Today, her works are displayed in the Victoria and Albert Museum in London, Museo Nacional de Bellas Artes in Buenos Aires, Museo Sívori in Buenos Aires, National Gallery of Scotland, in Edimburgh, MoMA in New York, the Fogg Art Museum at Harvard University, and Davidson Galleries in Seattle, Washington.